QasimK/mal-scraper/CONTRIBUTING.rst

 4. When you're done making changes, run all the checks, doc builder and spell checker with `tox <http://tox.readthedocs.io/en/latest/install.html>`_ one command::

     tox

+  The newly built HTML docs can be found within the dist folder in the repo.

 5. Commit your changes and push your branch to GitHub::